 Publisher Actar told me that although the book's currently sold out, it’ll probably be reprinted, and at the time of writing you can still buy copies here:

-You’ll find a short interview with him over on Thrash Lab (from October 2012).
+You'll find a short interview with him on Thrash Lab (October 2012).